 There are regular trains and buses here.
 You can find train timetables here.

 You can also hire a car to explore Germany.
-We flew into Frankfurt then hired a car for our onward journey.
+We flew into Frankfurt then hired a car for our onward journey after a day exploring.

-Once in Frankfurt, there are many public transport options, although we found it easier to explore by foot most of the time with distances being short and transport not usually going exactly between the places we wanted.
+Once in Frankfurt, there are many public transport options.
+Most of the time, we found it easier to explore by foot.
+Distances are often short between attractions, and transport did not usually go exactly between the places we wanted.

 Frankfurt With Kids

-Frankfurt is a great place to explore with kids and they’ll enjoy many of the attractions above.
+Frankfurt is a great place to explore with kids.
+They’ll enjoy many of the attractions above.

-We travelled to Frankfurt with our three kids aged 5 – 11 years old and had no problems.
-They enjoyed the river cruise especially and we had a good time at the Historisches Museum Frankfurt by concentrating on the Junges Museum (Young Museum) which is part of this museum.
+We traveled to Frankfurt with our three kids aged 5 – 11 years old and had no problems.
+They enjoyed the river cruise especially and we had a good time at the Historisches Museum Frankfurt.
+This is because it has a section called Junges Museum (Young Museum).

-This is specifically aimed at children and is interactive with themes more aimed at their interests.
-It’s not just for young children either, like some childrens museums, with different exhibits aimed at different age groups.
-However, they also enjoyed the Frankfurt Once? and Frankfurt Now! exhibits at the Historisches Museum.
+This is specifically aimed at children and is interactive with themes aimed at their interests.
+It’s not just for young children either, like some childrens museums.
+There are different exhibits aimed at different age groups.
+They also enjoyed the Frankfurt Once? and Frankfurt Now! exhibits at the Historisches Museum.

-I hope you have enjoyed this guide to Frankfurt places to visit in one day and you’re now all set for your trip.
-You can copy it exactly for a fun day out in Frankfurt.
+I hope you have enjoyed this guide to Frankfurt places to visit in one day, and you’re now all set for your trip.
+We have loved exploring Frankfurt and you can too.
+You can copy this exactly for a fun day out in Frankfurt.

 Check out all the best hotels in Frankfurt for your great stay here or read more guides to visiting Western Germany here or our guide to Oberwesel in the nearby Rhine Valley here or Bacharach here.